Dummy Hoy: Legacy

 Upon his death in 1961 at the age of 99, Hoy was the longest-lived former MLB player ever.
 In 1973, Ralph Miller broke Hoy's record by becoming the first ex-major leaguer to reach the age of 100.
-Altogether, 13 former big league ballplayers have become centenarians, the oldest being Chet Hoff, who was 107 when he died in 1998.
+Altogether, 25 former big league ballplayers have become centenarians, with one of the 25, Silas Simmons, becoming an supercentenarian, dying at the age of 111 in 2006.

 At the time of his death, Dummy Hoy was the last surviving participant of both the American Association and the Players' League.

 In 2001 the baseball field at Gallaudet University was named the William "Dummy" Hoy Baseball Field.
 He was inducted into the Cincinnati Reds Hall of Fame in 2003.
 Hoy was inducted into the Baseball Reliquary's Shrine of the Eternals in 2004.
+In 2018, he was selected as SABR's Overlooked 19th Century Baseball Legend for that year.

 The William "Dummy" Hoy Classic is a baseball game held every two years during Rochester, New York Deaf Awareness Week; it is contested between members of the Rochester Recreation Club of the Deaf and the Buffalo, New York Club of the Deaf, at a recreated 19th-century ballpark at Genesee Country Village and Museum.

 In 2008, the Documentary Channel aired the biography Dummy Hoy: A Deaf Hero (aka: I See the Crowd Roar).
 The documentary, using photographs of Hoy and actors to recreate certain events, chronicled the highlights of Hoy's life and his contributions to baseball; Hoy was portrayed by Ryan Lane.

-The William Hoy Story: How a Deaf Baseball Player Changed the Game, a children's picture book by Nancy Churnin, was published in 2016.
+At least three picture books for children have been published: Silent Star: The Story of Deaf Major Leaguer William Hoy by Bill Wise (2012), The William Hoy Story: How a Deaf Baseball Player Changed the Game Nancy Churnin (2016)., and The Little-Known Heroes: William 'Dummy' Hoy by Kaushay and Spencer Ford (2021).

-"Silent Star: The Story of Deaf Major Leaguer William Hoy" by Bill Wise was published in 2012.

 The 2019 limited-release movie The Silent Natural, tells the story of Hoy, who is played by Miles Barbee, who is deaf in real life.

-The Little-Known Heroes: William 'Dummy' Hoy, a children's picture book by Kaushay and Spencer Ford, was published in 2021.